fizban007/arxiv-mode/README.md

 In the article list, use `n` and `p` to navigate the article list.
 One can use `C-u` to prefix the navigation commands for more movement steps.
 Press `a` to toggle visibility of the abstract window.
 Press `u` to open the entry in a web browser.
+Press `q` to exit the mode.

 Installation
 ============